BaifeiRen/BaifeiRen.github.io/_pages/cv.md

   * Duties includes: Lab discussion, Grading.
   * Supervisor: The Users

-*	2020 Winter- 2021 Spring: Research Intern
+* Spring 2021: Research Intern
   * Research Center of Eco-Environment Sciences, Chinese Academy of Sciences,
   *	Duties include: participated in a research project titled 'The Impact of New Urban Land Development on Ecological Space in the Beijing-Tianjin-Hebei Region.

 * Fall 2018: Research Assistant